 This program for grades 6-12 features the Strategic Prevention Framework model for assessing drug prevention needs within a school and developing strategies that students can implement.
-We teach students to analyze data for their school and determine related risk and protectives factors to design prevention efforts and communication campaigns they can implement in their own school.
+We teach students to analyze data for their school and determine related risk and protective factors to design prevention efforts and communication campaigns they can implement in their own schools.

 Harm Reduction Education – 8th-High School